shopware5/devdocs/source/blog/_posts/2015-12-17-cv-testing.md

 ```

 It will start up a browser, do a login with the default credentials, click through the "item" menu to open up the
 item overview.
-After the test assured, that the window was opened, it closes it again: The test passed.
+After the test assured that the window was opened, it closes it again: The test passed.

 Internally those human readable commands are dispatched to a Python bridge, which will basically execute code like this: